 Greymouth is also home to Monteith's Brewing Company.
 You can visit the brewery and go for a brewery tour, but the highlight will be the cafe where you can taste the various Monteith's beers and pair it with yummy snacks.
 The Sticky Sweet Baby Back Ribs are to die for.
 Just make sure you stay at a hostel close to the brewery or take an Uber ride back to your campsite.
 Or have a designated driver.

 You will also be able to hike the Grampians, The most prominent hill in the middle of Nelson with several tracks up each side.
 Or check out the Nelson Provincial Museum.
 But for most travellers, Nelson is on the list of best places to visit on the South Island as it's the gateway to Abel Tasman National Park.
 A place where you can spend days kayaking, hiking or camping.
 Or go for a quick one-day visit.
 Have a look at this DOC page to see all the activities you can do there.

 Kaikoura: whale watching paradise

-Drive along SH1 to Blenheim in the Marlborough region (perfect place to enjoy the famous New Zealand Sauvignon Blanc) to Kaikoura.
+Drive along SH1 to Blenheim in the Marlborough region - the perfect place to enjoy the famous New Zealand Sauvignon Blanc - to Kaikoura.
 This location offers a wide range of enjoyable activities to participate in.
-You can go on the whale watch and attend the dolphin encounter.
+You can go on a whale watch tour or go for a dolphin encounter.